 3 DIY Solar Power Projects You Can Build Now

-What you effectively just built was a small DIY solar power system.
+What you effectively just built was your first solar panel setup.
 That’s a big deal!

 Now that you’ve passed that milestone, here are some more projects I think you’d be interested in building:

 These solar-powered LED lights use essentially the same system you just built.
 All you need to do now is connect some LED strip lights to your battery, and you’re good to go.